moonmile/mos/demo/laravel/app/README.md

 ```
 create database mosdb ;
 create user 'mos'@'localhost' identified by 'mos' ;
-grant all mos.* to 'mos'@'localhost'
+grant all on mosdb.* to 'mos'@'localhost'
 ```

 ```